 An initial consultation is the point in time when a person seeking divorce legal counsel can and should raise questions about attorney fees.
 A New Jersey divorce attorney typically is willing to provide rather detailed information regarding what a person can expect in the way of fees during the course of a marriage dissolution case.Written Retainer Agreement

 When you make a decision about retaining the services of a particular New Jersey divorce attorney, you will want to be certain that you obtain a written agreement with legal counsel.
 Included within a retainer agreement needs to be specific information about the fee to be charged in a case.

 The fee component of a retainer agreement should be quite detailed.
 For example, such an agreement should include information about whether legal counsel calculates fees based on a quarter hour or minute-by-minute calculation.
 In other words, some lawyers round up time spend on a case to nearest quarter hour while others bill based on a consideration of time spent down to the minute.

 You will also want to pay attention to the element of the retainer and fee agreement that addresses costs associated with the case.
 This includes understanding whether you will reimburse legal counsel for costs associated with the case or if you will be obliged to provide money to a firm up front to cover certain anticipated costs (like the fee to file a divorce complaint in court).Retain an Experienced New Jersey Divorce Lawyer You Trust

 If you’re in need of a representation in your marriage dissolution case, call the Law Offices of Peter Van Aulen at (201) 845-7400.
-We will arrange for you an initial consultation and case evaluation for you.
+We will arrange for you a free initial consultation and case evaluation for you.